Empyreal96/9animePWA/README.md

-# 9animePWA
+# 9anime PWA for Windows 10 devices
-A simple UWP app to access 9anime
+A simple UWP app to access 9anime webpage, also blocks webpages and popups!